JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7920 days**.

-And here is a just a random fact -  **The little circles of paper that are cut out after a paper has been punched by a hole puncher are called "chad."**.
+And here is a just a random fact -  **NASDAQ stand for, "National Association of Securities Dealers Automated Quotations."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)